Parangimalai

 The neighbourhood is served by the St. Thomas Mount railway station, on the southern line of the Chennai Suburban Railway Network.
 Integration of the Metro and MRTS with the suburban station in the neighbourhood, is expected to make the suburb the city's largest transit hub after Chennai Central.

-In the state assembly elections of 1967 and 1971, there was a constituency known as the Parangimalai.
+In the state assembly elections of 1967 and 1971, there was a constituency known as the St. Thomas Mount.

 Etymology

-According to tradition, Sage Bhringi resided and meditated on the hillock in his quest to see Lord Shiva.
-The locality thus came to be known as Bhringi malai, or "the hill of Bhringi", which over time morphed as "Parangimalai".
+According to Hindu tradition, the sage Bhringi resided and meditated on the hillock in his quest to see Shiva.
+The locality thus came to be known as Bhringi malai, or "the hill of Bhringi", which over time morphed into "Parangimalai".
 It is also said that this connects several other regions in the city with the origin of their names.
 For instance, the place where he laid his pitcher, known in Tamil as kindi while performing worship, has now come to be known as "Guindy".